The System

 Ten stages.
 Two directions.
 One cycle.

 Every living system — biological, ecological, organisational, psychological — moves through recognisable stages.
 Growth is not random.
 Transformation is not arbitrary.
+Divide the cycle into ten positions, and you always get this sequence.

-4 Structure The container that holds
+4 Structure Pattern tends toward form.
+The container holds — and can also imprison.

 The attraction of opposites powers the great wheel.